niekvleeuwen/michelin-guide-restaurants-dashboard/README.md

 * **Top Locations**: Cities with the most Michelin-starred restaurants.
 * **Top Countries**: Countries with the most Michelin-starred restaurants.

+There are also some features which utilize an LLM (an OpenAI API key is needed).

+* **LLM Analysis**: Ask general questions about the data, which is then retrieved using an SQLite database.
+* **Recommendations**: Ask for restaurant recommendations which certain constrains and requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With